ioneater/ESIBD-Explorer/docs/pages/users-guide.rst

    parameters.

 Linewidth
-   The linewith is used to highlight the relative importance of channels in the :ref:`live display<sec:live_displays>`.
+   The linewidth is used to highlight the relative importance of channels in the :ref:`live display<sec:live_displays>`.

 Color